MrHedmad/mimir/src/why_FAIR.md

 - Share and pool together data with members of the same group in an easier way;
 - Have faster data analysis, and outsource data analysis to third parties in a much easier way.
+- Comply with new requirements for funding from the European Union and more, as they are increasigly asking for funded projects to provide guidelines on how data will be treated FAIRly.

-For the public at large, FAIR data allows:
+For the public at large, FAIR data allows to:
 - Repurpose data for new endeavours without needing to recollect it, which is potentially expensive and time consuming;
 - Run large meta-analysis studies in an easier, faster way;